MileHacker Logo

 Niterói's Position on Guanabara Bay

 Niterói sits strategically on the eastern shore of Guanabara Bay, directly opposite the city of Rio de Janeiro.
-This location defines much of its character and appeal.
+This location defines much of its nature and appeal.
 The bay itself is a large, natural harbor, and Niterói occupies a significant portion of its eastern perimeter.
 The city's topography is varied, containing a mix of hills, flat coastal plains, and numerous beaches.

 Bay Region & Oceanic Region Explained